-Hair breakage can happen for a variety of reasons, including specific hair products, diet, and stress.
-Home remedies can help.
+Hair breakage can happen for a variety of reasons, including specific hair products, diet, stress, and medical conditions.
+Home remedies can help repair hair breakage in some instances.

 People can experience hair breakage that affects all types of hair from straight to curly.
 It can make hair look frizzy or coarse either at the ends or near the top, or crown, of the head.